bittricky/userscripts/currency-converter/README.md

 - Documentation: [ExchangeRate-API Docs](https://www.exchangerate-api.com/docs/free)
 - No API key required
 - Rate limits apply (see API documentation for details)
+- Supports a wide range of currency codes (see API documentation for the full list)
+- Validates currency codes and provides error messages for unsupported currencies

 ### Permissions